 This page, like our house, is a work in progress.
 Please excuse the clutter in some of the photos!

-Thanks to the copious amounts of contractor’s beige applied by the seller, our house was pretty much a blank slate, as you can see in the MLS before pictures.
-We’re working on making our house a place we can really call home.
+Thanks to the copious amounts of contractor’s beige applied by the seller, our house was pretty much a blank slate, as you can see in the before pictures.
+Over the last five and a half years, we’ve been working on making our house a place we can really call home.

 This is the room you walk into when you enter the front door; the library, as it came to be known.

 Initially we painted the library, along with the other two main living spaces, a light yellow and added comfortable seating and a plush wool rug.

 It was perfect for reading by a fire, but we had dreams of turning the back wall into built-in shelving.
 It was actually one of the first projects I mentioned to Robert when we were first looking at the house.
 Eventually we found some bookshelves at our local Habitat for Humanity ReStore and built the lower cabinets and counter.
 We repainted the walls a light blue color, with a darker blue on the backs of the bookshelves.
 We’re still working on the finishing touches like trim and lighting.

 We also moved the tan chair into another room and brought in a blue velvet chair.
 We’re hoping to replace the curtains with custom blinds and move the striped rug into another room soon in favor of a larger one that makes the chair feel more like part of the room.